-If you or a loved one have been injured, contact an Allentown Pedestrian Accident Lawyer at Munley Law.
+If you or a loved one have been injured, contact an Allentown Pedestrian Accident Lawyer at Munley Law Personal Injury Attorneys.

-For over 60 years, pedestrian accident victims throughout the Lehigh Valley have put their trust in the Allentown pedestrian accident lawyers at Munley Law.
+For over 60 years, pedestrian accident victims throughout the Lehigh Valley have put their trust in the Allentown pedestrian accident lawyers at Munley Law Personal Injury Attorneys.
 When you or someone you love suffers a serious injury from a pedestrian accident, your choice of an accident attorney matters.
-You want an Allentown personal injury lawyer with the knowledge, resources, and compassion needed to get you the maximum amount of compensation you need following such a devastating accident.
-You need Munley Law.
+You want an Allentown pedestrian accident lawyer with the knowledge, resources, and compassion needed to get you the maximum amount of compensation you need following such a devastating accident.
+You need Munley Law Personal Injury Attorneys.

 $32 Million Wrongful Death